Are the things you are doing in your school, stupid?

 Scott Adams is the creator of the Dilbert comic strip and the author of several nonfiction works of satire, commentary, and business.
 Here is a video of Adams explaining ‘How To Spot Cognitive Dissonance’ that I have watched and adapted for the world of education.

 This post explains how teachers can spot cognitive dissonance – the mental discomfort experienced by a person – and when it is happening to you and to other people.
 This is what happens to humans – everybody – when we believe something to be true or not, and when we then re-write the theory and facts in order to re-engineer a story.

-This process involves relatively rationale thinking and then move towards scrambled thoughts, which can last a short or a very long time.
+This process involves relatively rational thinking and then moves towards scrambled thoughts, which can last a short or a very long time.
 The difficulty is to spot what’s happening in your story or someone else’s.
 In Adams’ video, he describes how easy it is to spot cognitive dissonance – and not all of the time – and how and what clues to look for if you may be experiencing an illusion.
 Here are the various examples and how you may spot them in education.